Gaetano Bresci

 Gaetano Bresci (/it/; 11 November 1869 – 22 May 1901) was an Italian anarchist who assassinated King Umberto I of Italy.
-His experience of working as a young weaver led him to believe he was exploited in the workplace, which drew him to anarchism.
+His experience working as a young weaver led him to the conclusion that he had faced exploitation in the workplace, which attracted him to anarchism.
 Bresci emigrated to the United States, where he became involved with other Italian immigrant anarchists in Paterson, New Jersey.
 News of the Bava Beccaris massacre motivated him to return to Italy, where he planned to assassinate Umberto in response.
 Local police knew of his return but did not mobilize.
 Bresci killed the king in July 1900 during Umberto's scheduled appearance in Monza amid a sparse police presence.

 The government of Italy suspected that Bresci had been a part of a conspiracy, but no evidence was found to indicate that others were involved.
 He was consequently sentenced to life imprisonment for murder and confined on Santo Stefano Island in Latina, Lazio, where he was found dead of an apparent suicide within the year.
 After his death, Bresci gained the status of a martyr within the Italian anarchist movement, who defended his regicidal act.
-Bresci inspired some anarchists to carry out their own acts of propaganda by deed, most prominently Leon Czolgosz's assassination of United States president William McKinley.
+Bresci inspired some anarchists to carry out their own acts of propaganda by deed, most prominently Leon Czolgosz's assassination of United States President William McKinley.
 Italian anarchists erected a monument to Bresci in Carrara despite governmental attempts to block it.

 Early life

-On 11 November 1869, Gaetano Bresci was born into a lower middle-class family in Prato, Tuscany.
-The son of Gaspero Bresci and Maddalena Godi, his parents owned a small amount of land in Coiano, where they farmed grapes, olives, and wheat.
+On 11 November 1869, Gaetano Bresci was born into a lower middle-class family in Prato, Tuscany, the son of Gaspero Bresci and Maddalena Godi.
+His parents owned a small amount of land in Coiano, where they farmed grapes, olives, and wheat.
 His older brothers, Lorenzo and Angiolo, respectively worked as a shoemaker and as an officer in the Italian military.
 In 1880, the Kingdom of Italy began importing cheap grain from the United States, which economically devastated small farmers like the Brescis.
 As the price of grain fell, the family fell into poverty and Gaetano himself started working to support his family's income.
 He came to blame the Italian state for his family's experiences with poverty.
 When he was 11 years old, Bresci began an apprenticeship as a weaver at a textile factory.
-On Sundays, he attended a vocational school, where he specialised in weaving silk.
+On Sundays, he attended a vocational school, where he specialized in weaving silk.
 By the time he reached the age of 15, he had qualified to work as a silk weaver.

 Bresci was radicalized by his experience of being exploited in the workplace, and he joined the Italian anarchist movement.
 On 3 October 1892, Bresci and a group of about twenty anarchists confronted two police officers that had given a young worker a citation for not closing his butcher shop on time.
 Armed police dispersed the group and Bresci was later arrested for the act.
 On 27 December 1892, he was tried and found guilty of insulting the police.
 He was sentenced to 15 days in prison, and was subsequently marked in police files as a "dangerous anarchist".